Chart Color Schemes

 Yagoona has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 32 projects likely impacting the area.
-Notable ones include Henry Lawson Drive Upgrade Program, Bankstown CBD Transformation, Compass Centre Redevelopment, and 25-29 Rookwood Road Yagoona.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 32 projects likely to affect the region.
+Notable projects include the Henry Lawson Drive Upgrade Program, Compass Centre Redevelopment, 25-29 Rookwood Road Yagoona, and 283-289 Cooper Road Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.